In the northernmost region of Lebanon County in an area known as Stony Valley live some folklore tales and ghost stories from days of ole.

 The rail line was constructed between 1850-51 and ran from Dauphin, Dauphin County, to Rausch Run, which was renamed Rausch Gap between 1839 and 1851.
 There were two dozen board and stone houses along with other scattered structures in the town.
 It is believed the town also received the majority of burials from that area.

-The story markers shown in this video are believed by some to be grave markers for people who may have died on the railroad that existed in the 1800s and is now the Stony Valley Rail Trail, which runs about 20 miles through Lebanon, Dauphin and Schuylkill counties.
-Cliff Zeller explains in this video the use of these stone markers.
+The stone markers shown in this video are believed by some to be grave markers for people who may have died on the railroad that existed in the 1800s and is now the Stony Valley Rail Trail, which runs about 20 miles through Lebanon, Dauphin and Schuylkill counties.
+Cliff Zeller explains in this video the actual use of these markers that have nothing to do with burial sites.
 (James Mentzer)

 This is where the miner is potentially buried and possibly the accidental death that led to the legend of the ghost story of The Headless Miner, according to Zeller.